flowchart TD

 62.5.1 5.1 Tufte: maximize the data ink ratio

 Edward Tufte’s The Visual Display of Quantitative Information (1983) is the field’s most cited text, and its arguments are mostly about subtraction.
 Tufte defines chartjunk as visual elements that carry no information: heavy gridlines, decorative backgrounds, redundant borders, drop shadows, and the moiré patterns of cross hatching.
-He proposes the data ink ratio, the proportion of a graphic’s ink devoted to representing data rather than to ornament, and urges that designers maximize it within reason.
+He proposes the data-ink ratio, \[ \text{data-ink ratio} = \frac{\text{ink used to represent data}}{\text{total ink used to print the graphic}}, \] the proportion of a graphic’s ink devoted to representing data rather than to ornament, and urges that designers maximize it within reason.
+The ratio lies between zero and one, and the program of erasing non-data ink drives it toward one.
 The practical program is to erase: remove every mark that, if deleted, would cost the reader no information.
+Removing a heavy gridline raises the numerator’s share without touching the data; replacing a filled bar with a single dot removes the bar’s interior ink while preserving the one position that carries meaning, which is the direct argument for Cleveland’s dot plot.
 The result is a sparse, high contrast graphic in which the data, not the frame, draws the eye.

 Tufte’s related contributions include the sparkline, a small word sized line chart embedded inline in text to show a trend without breaking the prose, and a sustained insistence on graphical integrity through the lie factor.
 His critique of decoration can be taken too far, and later researchers have shown that a small amount of memorable visual embellishment can aid recall, but the core discipline of removing the meaningless remains sound.